 The Appraised Value is the value of your home after state-mandated limitations on value increases for residential homesteads is factored in.
 This value is set by the Tarrant County Appraisal District.
 In Texas the appraised value of a homestead may increase no more than 10% per year.

 The Taxable Value is the Appraised Value minus Exemptions.
 The tax rate is applied to the Taxable Value to determine your tax bill.

 To lower your home's taxable value and your tax bill, the City of North Richland Hills provides the following exemptions:

-With a tax rate of $0.585, the average annual tax bill increased about $73 in 2018, or 7% compared to the average tax bill in 2017.
 It is important to note for homeowners who have a senior/disabled exemption in place, property taxes are capped and will not go up.
-26% of homes benefits from the senior/disabled exemption.
+In NRH, 27.4% of homes benefits from the senior/disabled exemption.

 The tax you pay to the city equals around 22% of your overall property tax bill.
 Over half of your property taxes, 55%, goes to the school district, with the rest going to county agencies.

 While it does not collect property taxes, the State of Texas collects around $2,000 in sales and other taxes per person per year.
 (Year: 2015, Source: State)

 The federal government collects more than $10,000 per person per year in income taxes.
 (Year: 2015, Source: Federal)